home-assistant/home-assistant.io/source/_docs/installation.markdown

 ## {% linkable_title Characteristics of different install methods for Home Assistant %}

-You always get the full Home Assistant expirience despite the installation method you choose to use.
+You always get the full Home Assistant experience despite the installation method you choose to use.
-How you would like to run Home Assistant is a choice of taste, the setup you already have, knowlede and what you want to accomplish with home assistant.
+How you would like to run Home Assistant is a choice of taste, the setup you already have, knowledge and what you want to accomplish with Home Assistant.

 <p class='note'>
-Add-Ons provide an easy way to add more functionality to your setup through the gui.
+Add-ons provide an easy way to add more functionality to your setup through the GUI.
-Add-Ons in Hass.io are just docker containers containing some software.
+Add-ons in Hass.io are essentially just docker containers containing some software.
 They are configured to for Home Assistant for easy setup.
-You always can add the functionaliy provided by an Add-On by yourself if you are **not** running Hass.io.
+You always can add the functionality provided by an add-on by yourself if you are **not** running Hass.io.
 You just have to configure it by yourself accordingly to your setup.
 </p>